pornpra/YOLOv8-and-DeepSORT-with-TensorRT/README.md

 * Convert YOLOv8 from Pytorch model to TensorRT model

-* Sub Export pre-trained YOLOv8 from Pytorch model to TensorRT model (fp16 precision) using 3-4 lines of code <br />
+Export pre-trained YOLOv8 from Pytorch model to TensorRT model (fp16 precision) using 3-4 lines of code <br />
-* Sub See more details in yolov8s_torch_to_engine.py
+Sub See more details in yolov8s_torch_to_engine.py

 * Convert DeepSORT's ReID from Pytorch model to TensorRT model
 1. Download DeepSORT files (including reid.pt, reid.onnx and reid_fp16.trt) from Google Drive.
 After downloading, move the deep_sort_tensorrt folder under YOLOv8-and-DeepSORT-with-TensorRT reposistory. <br />